Hong Kong opens fresh public consultations on financial failures

-HONG KONG The Hong Kong government opened a second round of public consultations on the introduction of sweeping new powers that aim to protect taxpayers from big financial firm collapses, marking an important step toward ending "too big to fail".
+HONG KONG Jan 21 The Hong Kong government opened a second round of public consultations on the introduction of sweeping new powers that aim to protect taxpayers from big financial firm collapses, marking an important step towards ending "too big to fail".

 The proposals, outlined in a consultation paper published on Wednesday, reflect Hong Kong's commitment to implement a reform agenda set by G20 nations in the wake of the 2007/08 global financial crisis.